knatarasan/knatarasan.github.io/_posts/2025-07-03-this-is-prototype-book.md

+---
+layout: post
+title: "This is a PROTOTYPE: A Must Read from d.school"
+date: 2025-07-03
+tags: [tech]
+---

 # This is a PROTOTYPE: _A Must Read from d.school_

 _Why I did not read this book before I started building my MVP(s)_